munishlohani/ToG-2/README.md

 Regarding ToG-FinQA, we must note that this dataset was constructed using data provided by a third-party data provider.
 Since we have not yet granted permission to share the data, we are currently unable to provide access to ToG-FinQA outside our research team.

 ## Citation
+If you are interested or inspired by this work, you can cite us by:
 ```
 @misc{ma2024thinkongraph20deepfaithful,
       title={Think-on-Graph 2.0: Deep and Faithful Large Language Model Reasoning with Knowledge-guided Retrieval Augmented Generation},